 How do you check a certificate?

 There are two ways to verify a web site's certificate in Internet Explorer or Firefox.
 One option is to click on the padlock icon.
 However, your browser settings may not be configured to display the status bar that contains the icon.
-Also, attackers may be able to create malicious web sites that fake a padlock icon and display a false dialog window if you click that icon.
+Also, attackers may be able to create malicious websites that fake a padlock icon and display a false dialog window if you click that icon.
 A more secure way to find information about the certificate is to look for the certificate feature in the menu options.
 This information may be under the file properties or the security option within the page information.
-You will get a dialog box with information about the certificate, including the following:
+You will get a dialog box with information about the certificate, including: